 After you have been allocated a Camp, about 6 weeks before you arrive at Camp you will also be assigned a Camp team.
-Our Camper age groups are divided into colours; Orange (8-10 years old), Purple (11- 13 years old), Green (13- 15 years old) and Blue (15- 17 years old.)
-You will also be allocated a gender.
+Our Campers are divided into colour groups; Orange, Purple, Green and Blue.
+Colour groups will be made up of campers of a similar age.
 Your team will be made up of around 8 Campers and 8-10 Volunteers.
+There will usually be two teams in each colour group.
 You will become an amazingly close unit throughout your time at Camp, helping your team of Campers with activities, sharing a common area and sitting together at mealtimes.
-For activities, you will be joined by the other gender of your team colour (so, for example, Orange Boys and Orange Girls would do Music sessions together.)
+For activities, you will be joined by the other group of your colour (so, for example, both Purple teams would join together for Games.)

 Each team also has a Team Leader (an experienced Volunteer) who will support you throughout your time at Camp.
 You will also have a team theme, which could be anything from ‘Monsters’ to ‘Under The Sea’ to ‘Dinosaurs’- the more inventive the better!
 You will be put in touch with your team before Camp so you will have the chance to say hello before you arrive!

 Your Team Leader will contact you in the weeks leading up to Camp so that you can get to know each other, ask any questions, share ideas and come up with your Team Theme.